shakes76/ChaoS/README.md

 The main scripts for generating the results of the [publication](https://doi.org/10.1109/TIP.2018.2864918) can be found in
 * projects/finite_fractal - To generate the fractal see test_finite_farey_fractal.py
 * projects/simulation - To run simulations of the reconstruction algorithms see test_finite_slices_osem_plot.py and test_finite_slices_ossirt_plot.py.
 Then run the test_compute_metrikz.py to generate the relevant metrics and figures.
+* projects/matlab - Scripts used for modifying the MATLAB from Lustig 2007

+### Scripts
+To run the chaotic sensing scripts, use the following scripts in the projects/simulation directory: test_finite_slices_osem_plot.py test_finite_slices_ossirt_plot.py

+This should give you individual results for the reconstructions and output matrices in NPZ files.
+You can evaluate performances WRT CS using the test_compute_metrics.py script.
+You can change the image by commenting/uncommenting/adding the relevant lines in those scripts.

+To view the fractal, run the script projects/finite_fractal/test_finite_farey_fractal.py

+### Data
+The output results from both the CS and ChaoS methods have been provided in the Releases section.
+The phantom MR data will be released open source at a later date.

 ## Setup/Dependencies
 ### WinPython Method